 SAS formats are basically mapping functions.
 They change an element of data from one format to another.
-For example, there are SAS formats to change numeric values to various currency formats and date-and-time formats.
+For example, there are SAS formats to change numeric values to various currency formats or date-and-time formats.

-SAS supplies many formats, and these formats are made available for use when creating the scoring functions.
+SAS supplies many formats for use when creating the scoring functions.

 You must install the SAS 9.2 Formats Library for Teradata on the same machine where you have installed SAS Foundation.
-After the SAS format libraries have been installed, you must move them from the machine where you have installed SAS Foundation to the machine on which you have installed Teradata.
-After the libraries are in the Teradata EDW, you must configure them with either the Teradata Parallel Upgrade Tool or the RPM command.
 This is a one-time installation process.

-For information about how to install and configure the SAS 9.2 Formats Library for Teradata, see the chapter on post-installation configuration for the SAS Accelerator Publishing Agent software in the Configuration Guide for SAS 9.2 Foundation for your operating environment.
+For information about how to install and configure the SAS 9.2 Formats Library for Teradata, see the README file that accompanies the SAS Accelerator Publishing Agent software